South Carolina Highway 277: Route description

 SC 277 begins at the intersection of Elmwood Avenue and Bull Street in downtown Columbia.
 From this point, US 76 heads south along Bull Street and west along Elmwood Avenue.
 SC 277 heads north on a six-lane surface divided highway passing a residential neighborhood to the west and state office buildings to the east.
 After about 2/3 mi at Harden Street Extension, the freeway begins and the number of lanes in each direction reduces to two.
 The freeway passes over SC 16 with a partial interchange allowing an entrance and exit from the north.
 It curves to the northeast cutting through a residential neighborhood and reaches a diamond interchange with SC 555.
-After passing over two separate railroad lines, SC 277 has an interchange with Fontaine Avenue.
+After passing over two separate railroad lines, SC 277 has an interchange with Fontaine Road.
 At this point, the freeway exits the city of Columbia and enters the census designated place of Dentsville.
 SC 277 interchanges with I-20 but with two movements towards the east not provided (the two connections are provided via I-77).
 The freeway enters a more wooded area and has an interchange with Parklane Road.
 Shortly thereafter, SC 277 reaches its end at I-77.
 Additional connections with I-77's exit 19 (for SC 555) are also provided within this interchange.